briannaeason/write-a-story/README.md

 # write-a-story
-a Mad Libs style project I did for JavaScript Basics on Treehouse
+A Mad Libs style project I did for JavaScript Basics on Treehouse.

+See it in action and input your own answers on CodePen: https://codepen.io/briannaeason/full/VzvpBZ/